Infineon/cysecuretools/docs/README_PSOC64.md

 ## Create provisioning packet
 Creates a JWT packet (a file to be programmed into the device during the provisioning procedure).
 In general, this is a policy, keys, and certificates in the JWT format.
-Returns True if the packet is created successfully, otherwise - False.
 ### Command: `create-provisioning-packet`
 ### Parameters
 No parameters required.